-Environmental, Social and Health Impact Assessment
+Environmental, Social and Health Impacts ManagementGRI413-1

-The goal of project management is to carry out a project within the designated timeframe while obtaining acceptance from the public.
-In the case of any impact from project implementation or any complaints received, a monitoring process will begin within 24 hours to mitigate such impacts to manageable levels.
-Additionally, relevant departments will be immediately contacted to address any issues as soon as possible.
+The prime goal of project management is to carry out the project within the designated timeframe while obtaining acceptance from the public.
+In the case of any issue occurred from project construction or any complaint received, a monitoring process will promptly put into action within 24 hours in order to mitigate such impacts to manageable levels.
+During the process, all relevant departments will be immediately contacted and collaborated in order to solve the problem as soon as possible.

-|Total number of projects||2|
+|Total number of projects||3|

-|Number of projects with community consultation||2|
+|Number of projects with community consultation||3|

-|% of development projects with community consultation to total number of projects||100|
+|Percentage of development projects with community consultation to total number of projects||100|

 |Current Operation Sites|